 If ever there was a role that obviously requires the ability to multi-task, it must surely be ours: project management.
 Luckily, as a discipline, project managers have developed a supreme set of tools for managing multiple pieces of work.
 We have Work Breakdown Structures, Network Diagrams, Gantt Charts, Kanban Boards and Linear Responsibility Charts, to name just my own favorites.

 The reason that this work is not because they merge together multiple activities, it is the opposite.
 They separate them.
 Each one allows us to atomize a project into its many tiny components and examine each component individually.

 Project management is not multi-tasking, it is the art of creating complex webs of serial and parallel mono-tasking.
 No tool illustrates this better than a Network Chart.
 The inevitable conclusion is that, as a project manager, you are no better than anyone else at multi-tasking; you are just better at avoiding it.

 So, Where’s the Problem?

 The problem lies not in your projects, but across them.
 Because increasingly, project managers are being asked to manage not one, but two, three, five, eight projects at the same time.

 I used to think that this was an issue solely for the great majority of unsung project managers: those professionals and managers who aren’t professional project managers.
 These are the people asked to take on project management as a part of their job: often with little or no project management training.
 Those that succeed are often “rewarded” with another project, and another…

 The Rise of the Multi-Project Manager

-Before the know it, they are trying to juggle their business-as-usual role with three or four projects.
-These are the people who I see regularly on my training courses.
+Before they know it, they are trying to juggle their business-as-usual role with three or four projects.
+These are the people who I see regularly in my training courses.
 But I am increasingly speaking with full-time professional project managers with just the same problem.

 One Thing People Are Rubbish At